user01101111000/taypfeyz/README.md

 - **Word wrap**: A feature that moves overflowing text to the next line instead of extending beyond the viewable area.
 - **Line numbers**: Numbers displayed beside each line of code for easy reference.
 - **Auto save**: A feature that automatically saves changes without requiring manual intervention.

-## License 📄

-This project is released under the [MIT License](https://github.com/user01101111000/taypfeyz/LICENSE).